Deadlift Strength for Women: 6 Proven Tips To Hit A New PR

 1. Increase Your Deadlift Frequency

-Basically, by increasing the frequency of deadlift training, you can stimulate neurological adaptations and improve technique faster.
+Basically, by increasing the frequency of deadlift training, you can stimulate neurological adaptations and improve your technique faster.
 You are teaching your body how to lift more weight over time.

 2. Prioritize Technique